We use affiliate links and may receive a small commission on purchases. Read more about us.

 The Best Brush for Huskies

 These are the exact tools I use everyday in my grooming shop on all double-coated breeds that come in.
 My goal is to make sure that dog has no shedding left in them by the time they leave (or at least cut down shedding significantly).

 1. Undercoat Rake

-To get into that thick undercoat you’ll need an undercoat rake.
-A soft-edged metal comb that rakes deep into their coat to remove loose hair and mats.
+To get into that thick undercoat you’ll need an undercoat rake, which is a soft-edged metal comb that rakes deep into their coat to remove loose hair and mats.
 It's a very simple tool that massively reduces shedding, and is much more effective than your typical brush.
-Also, dogs absolutely love the feeling of the undercoat rake and helps control excessive shedding.
+Also, dogs absolutely love the feeling!